-- Initiate or create a partnership in a manner that is consistent with ethical requirements, - Evaluate the success of partnerships,
+- Initiate or create a partnership in a manner that is consistent with ethical requirements, - Evaluate the success of partnerships, - Structure an internal vetting process (for example, should there be a central vetting unit, - 81 or should vetting be carried out office by office?), - Develop internal processes to reduce duplication in vetting, and - Resolve complex legal issues encountered during the lifecycle of partnerships. - 84 The forum could also allow agency officials to exchange resources with one another,

-- Structure an internal vetting process (for example, whether there should be a central vetting unit, or whether vetting should be carried out office by office), - Develop internal processes to reduce duplication in vetting, and - Resolve complex legal issues encountered during the lifecycle of partnerships.
+85 including sample MOUs and MOAs, and checklists or worksheets that agencies use when vetting

-The forum could also allow agency officials to exchange resources with one another, including sample MOUs and MOAs, and checklists or worksheets that agencies use when vetting potential private-sector partners or structuring partnerships.
+86 potential private-sector partners or structuring partnerships.